 Everyone remember podcasting, that thing that no one listens to anymore?

 So when podcasting was hot and you just had the iPod without the video, right, we created this company kind of like Google Adwords, but for a podcast, ’cause it was taking off.

-We could automatically take your podcast that you were creating and put in ads for you and do on-demand pay-per-listen model, and it was hot, right?
+We could automatically take your podcast that you were creating and put in ads for you and do an on-demand pay-per-listen model, and it was hot, right?
 A lot of companies were hitting us up, ad agencies.
 We even had a lot of buyout offers.

 “Hiring good employees isn’t enough.
 You need to hire loyal employees” – Neil Patel